 Psychotherapy can be very helpful for people of all ages, including teenagers!
 Taking the time to understand how depression and suicidal thoughts are manifested in their lives can improve their reactions and management of these things.

 While psychotherapy is an excellent tool, some teens may also benefit from taking antidepressant medications.
-Your doctor and therapist can discuss if they think you or your teen could benefit from medication.
+Your doctor and a youth therapist can discuss if they think you or your teen could benefit from medication.
 Not every medication will be effective or beneficial for a teen, so your therapist or doctor will prescribe medication based on your medical history and current needs.

 When someone is struggling with depression, it can be difficult for them to fully engage and invest themselves in therapy.
 Antidepressants can help relieve that “fog” of depression that takes up a lot of energy and requires lots of mental attention.
 By relieving some of that burden, individuals can better interact with a therapist, making therapy more effective!